-If you work from home, you’ve got a whole range of expenses you should be claiming – although just like your family computer, there are a couple of crucial caveats you need to bear in mind when claiming home expenses.
+If you work from home, you’ve got a whole range of Self Assessment expenses you should be claiming – although, just like your family computer, there are a couple of crucial caveats you need to bear in mind when claiming home expenses.

-For example, you can claim your home gas bill, electricity bill and water bill as an allowable expense, but you must work out how much of that bill actually applies to your business.
-For example, if you work from a five-room flat, and you spend most of your time working in one room, you can claim 20% of your annual utility costs as an expense on your Self Assessment form.
+For example, you can claim your home gas bill, electricity bill, and water bill as allowable expenses, but you must work out how much of that bill actually applies to your business.
+For example, if you work from a five-room flat, and you spend most of your time working in one room, you can claim 20% of your annual utility costs as Self Assessment expenses on your tax return.

 The same rules apply to your mortgage or annual rent costs, as well as broadband and phone rental.

 A lot of Self Assessment users tend to forget about council tax when calculating their business expenses for the year.
 But in the same way that you’re permitted to count a portion of your mortgage or utility bills against the cost of your tax bill, you can also factor in part of your council tax bill.